MennatAllahhxx/Fast-OFBC-Graduation-Project/DC-DC_Conversion/Isolated Converters/README.md

 - **LLC Resonant Converter**: Provides high efficiency and is used for applications requiring low EMI.
 - **Series Resonant Converter with Transformer**: Combines the benefits of resonance and isolation for various applications.

-## Contributing

-If you would like to contribute to this project, please follow the guidelines outlined in the main repository's README file.
-Contributions are welcome and appreciated!

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to modify and enhance the content as needed to better fit your project’s specifics!